We all know that effective marketing puts the customer first.

 You can engage in dozens of marketing activities—blow through your marketing budget—and never resonate with your target market.

-How to Build the Type of Customer Relationships That Help You Achieve Results for Your Business
+How to Build Customer Relationships That Help You Achieve Results for Your Business

 Put yourself in your customers' shoes